inkdevhub/swanky-dev-container/README.md

 As a part of the installation process, a folder named `swanky` will be created in your `HOME`.

-Use it to share files with the host OS, for example, compiled contracts for uploading and instantiating on the contracts UI.
+It is mounted to `/host-home` in the container, and you can use it to share files with the host OS, for example, compiled contracts for uploading and instantiating on the contracts UI.

 ### Terminal